massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin auth add-smtp - Add new SMTP authentication source

 USAGE:
-   forgejo admin auth add-smtp command [command options]
+   forgejo admin auth add-smtp [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command